Skip to content

 Color geeks: this is a slight approximation, since we’re squishing a cross-section of a cube into a circle.

-Currently, you can create gradients in 3 different color systems in this tool, which yield slightly different results.
-Here's the skinny:
+Currently, you can create gradients in 8 different color systems in this tool, which yield slightly different results.
+Here's a visual comparison of 6 (the other two yield very similar results):

 • LCH (luminance-chroma-hue): The default choice of this tool, LCH is an amazing color system that not only creates beautiful, rich gradients across a wide range of hues, but does so in a perceptually smooth way.
 If you were to view the gradient in grayscale, you’d see only a smooth transition from a lighter to a darker gray – preventing the awful “banding” that you’ll see in some hand-picked gradients.
 (Note: the perceptually uniform nature of LCH also makes it great for data visualization color palettes)

 • HSB (hue-saturation-brightness): While not perceptually uniform, sometimes HSB will offer a more interesting (and vivid) take on a gradient between two stops.
 In particular, if your LCH gradient has an ugly brown-yellow in it, try checking out the HSB version.
-HSB is a fantastic color system for designers, and I’ve written a comprehensive guide to HSB.
+HSB is a fantastic color system for designers (and my recommended one for use in UI design), and I’ve written a comprehensive guide to HSB.

 • HSL (hue-saturation-lightness): HSB and HSL will often be very similar, particularly in bright gradients.
 Nonethless, sometimes it’s worth seeing both.
 Also, notice the pink “band” in the HSL gradient above – that’s essentially a little spike in brightness caused by artifacts of using a non-perceptual color system.
-Use LCH to avoid these.
+Use a perceptually uniform space to avoid these.
 (Also: I’m often asked about the difference between HSB and HSL)

 Exporting a Gradient as an SVG Image

-Simple – just press “Export SVG” and drag the file directly into your design app.
+Just press “Export SVG” and drag the file directly into Figma, etc 🙂

-Dragging an exported SVG color gradient to Figma (also works for Sketch, Adobe XD, and Illustrator)
+Dragging an exported SVG color gradient to Figma (also works for Sketch, Canva, etc.)

-It's dead simple to get the gradient CSS for any of the 3 types of gradients.
+It's dead simple to get the gradient CSS for any of the 3 types of gradients (linear, radial, or conic).

 Simply press "Copy CSS" and add the code to the element you need it.